 What you learn in class on Friday and Saturday, you can apply at work on Monday morning.
 People will notice your ability to understand and contribute to all of your organization’s business functions.

-One of the world’s top business schools, Rotman’s reputation is built on its outstanding faculty from all over the globe.
-They’re distinguished by their ground-breaking research, authority in the business world, and accessibility to students.
+One of the world’s leading business schools, Rotman offers wide-ranging opportunities to network with thought leaders, develop your career strategy, and broaden your impact as a leader and innovator.
+Rotman’s reputation is built on its outstanding faculty from all over the globe – distinguished by their ground-breaking research, authority in the business world, and accessibility to students.
 For over 30 years, we’ve been helping managers and executives reach their goals.

 The One-Year Executive MBA program offers you an innovative curriculum that combines group work with deep self-development insights and strategic know-how.
 The program's applied learning methods ensure you are putting the insights you gain in class into practice.
 Our aim is to dramatically accelerate the leadership potential and decision-making skills of each of our students.